Towards Semantic Equivalence of Tokenization in Multimodal LLM: Introduction

-To this end, this work proposes a \underline{S}emantic-\underline{E}quivalent \underline{Tok}enizer (\textbf{SeTok}) for enhancing visual MLLMs, where we encourage the vision and language tokens to be semantically congruent.
-The core idea involves automatically grouping visual features from input images by applying a clustering algorithm \cite{EngelckeJP21}, such that each unique cluster represents an encapsulated semantic unit within the vision.
-As illustrated in Figure \ref{fig:intro}(c), the red visual area aggregated by SeTok corresponds to a complete semantic concept—``\emph{person}'', while the yellow area corresponds to the ``\emph{surface board}'' concept.
+To this end, this work proposes a \underline{S}emantic-\underline{E}quivalent \underline{Tok}enizer (\textbf{SeTok}) for enhancing MLLMs, where we encourage the vision and language tokens to be semantically congruent.
+The core idea involves automatically grouping visual features from input images by applying a clustering algorithm \citep{EngelckeJP21}, such that each unique cluster represents an encapsulated semantic unit within the vision.
+As illustrated in Figure \ref{fig:intro}(d), the red visual area aggregated by SeTok corresponds to a complete semantic concept—``\emph{person}'', while the yellow area corresponds to the ``\emph{surface board}'' concept.
 Furthermore, we recognize that tokenizing images into a fixed number of patches is impractical.
 From a semantic perspective, different images should contain varying numbers of semantically encapsulated objects, and the granularity of compositional regions also needs to be flexibly determined.
 For example, we only need to identify a person in the image, while at other times, we may need to delineate the person's head precisely.
-This implies that it is more reasonable to determine the division of visual tokenization dynamically.
-To address this, we propose a dynamic clustering mechanism \cite{EngelckeJP21} that iteratively determines cluster centers based on density peaks, assigning visual features to these centers until all features are allocated.
-The design of this mechanism allows for the dynamic determination of the number of concept visual tokens, rather than fixing the ratio \cite{abs-2311-08046} or merely merging the top-$k$ visual tokens \cite{BolyaFDZFH23}.
-Next, after clustering, we devise a cluster merger to aggregate the visual features within each cluster, that is dedicated to learning a complete visual semantic unit feature, including both high-frequency and low-frequency information.
+This implies that it is more reasonable to dynamically determine the division of visual tokenization.
+To address this, we propose a dynamic clustering mechanism \citep{EngelckeJP21} that iteratively determines cluster centers based on density peaks, assigning visual features to these centers until all features are allocated.
+The design of this mechanism allows for the dynamic determination of the number of concept visual tokens, rather than fixing the ratio \citep{0001TZC024} or merely merging the top-$k$ visual tokens \citep{BolyaFDZFH23}.
+After clustering, we devise a token merger to aggregate the visual features within each cluster, that is dedicated to learning a complete visual semantic unit feature, including both high-frequency and low-frequency information.
+To enable the effective learning of the semantic-equivalent token, we propose reconstructing the raw image based on these tokens, and further introducing the concept-level image-text contrastive loss to explicitly align the language and vision at the concept level.